schuchert/wikispaces/pages/wicket.GettingStarted.md

 ```

 ## Create Eclipse Project Information
 Now that you have an updated POM, you can create the eclipse project.
-The [[http://wicket.apache.org/quickstart.html|the Wicket quickstart page]] has instructions at the bottom.
+The [the Wicket quickstart page](http://wicket.apache.org/quickstart.html) has instructions at the bottom.

 * Make sure you are in the project directory created by the initial mvn command.
 * Execute: mvn eclipse:eclipse -DdownloadSources=true